 Food Security - Last Mile Delivery

-Quantum computing optimization of the food supply chain, in particular in the route planning of food delivery in underserved regions impacted by climate change or other crises.
+Quantum computing optimisation of the food supply chain, in particular in the route planning of food delivery in underserved regions impacted by climate change or other crises.

 OWNER